Little Gaddesden valley and woodland

 Little Gaddesden, comprising the village of Little Gaddesden and hamlets of Ringshall and Hudnall, sits within an Area of Outstanding Natural Beauty and the Council has as important aims the preservation of the character of our village and the efficient stewardship of the public assets we hold in trust for residents.

 Councillors are unpaid volunteers, elected every four years or co-opted between elections.
-The only qualification is that they must live or work in the parish.
 There are 7 seats 6 of which are filled, 1 is still available.
 We welcome interest from anyone in the village who would like to be co-opted to become a Parish Councillor.
 The next elections are in May 2027.

 A brief outline of what the Parish Council does